Amazon Echo Show Review: 11 Reasons to Buy an Alexa Touchscreen

 What's the Amazon Echo Show?

-This Echo hybrid gives Alexa a brand new set of capabilities and upgrades that'll transform the breakout gadget launched over two years ago.
+This Echo hybrid gives Alexa a brand new set of capabilities and upgrades that'll transform the breakout gadget launched over three years ago.

 10. Video Calling